• Skip to primary navigation

 • The 45W charger can charge Galaxy Note 10 considerably faster than the 25W charger when the battery level is less than about 60%.
 The 45W charger takes about 22 mins to charge Galaxy Note 10+ from 0 to 50%.
 The 25W charger requires about 30mins.

-• If you use 15W adaptive fast charger or 10W fast charger, the charging time for Galaxy Note 10 and Galaxy Note 10+ is very close.
+• If you use a 15W adaptive fast charger or a 10W fast charger, the charging time for Galaxy Note 10 and Galaxy Note 10+ is very close.

 • If you use an old wireless charger, Galaxy Note 10 may charge slightly faster than Galaxy Note 10+.